-We are currently partners on a grant with Reunity Resources and Edgewood Soil Water Conservation District to build capacity for composting in Rural New Mexico.
+We are have been partners on a grant with Reunity Resources and Edgewood Soil Water Conservation District to build capacity for composting in Rural New Mexico, and we are beginning a new collaborative grant focused on Taos County in 2022!
 Videos of a field trip to Reunity Resources introducing compost, worm composting, and aerated static pile composting can be found here and of course the workbook is available to download for free on our Technical Guides page.
 We have compiled a Total Cost Analysis snapshot of Polks Folly Farm food waste, swine production, and composting operation that can be found here.
-Funded by the Rural Utilities Program of USDA.
+Supplies such as thermometers, straw bales, buckets, are available to lend or provide – please reach out!
+Funded by the Rural Utilities Program of USDA and the Stranahan Foundation.

 Attend a compost workshop

 Learn how to compost from the small- to medium- scale to transform waste into a valuable soil amendment!
 Instead of food and agricultural waste going to the dump, learn two methods (Static Aerated Pile Composting and Worm composting) to make compost to use in your farm or garden.
 You will receive a copy of our new composting workbook to take home!